Its-Shiivam22/AWS-Serverless-Expense-Tracker-Application/README.md

 # ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project helpful, consider giving it a ⭐ on GitHub.

 It helps others discover the project and supports future improvements.

----

-## 📜 License

-This project is intended for educational and portfolio purposes.

-Feel free to fork, learn, and build upon it.